 In a world where situations are often unpredictable and answers are not always clear, influence is less about convincing others and more about creating space for people to share how they think, question their assumptions, and respond thoughtfully together.

 When adapted in this way, the Ladder of Inference becomes more than a personal tool.
-It becomes a guide for meaningful conversation and better thinking in the company of others.
+It serves as a guide for meaningful conversations and enhanced thinking in the company of others.

 In these conditions, leadership is not about how fast one climbs the ladder, but about how skillfully one supports others in exploring each step with care and attention.